 The Enrolment Services Centres on Sexton Campus and the Agricultural Campus remain remote at this time.
 If you require DalCard assistance and you are on the Sexton campus, please see the DalCard office on the Studley Campus.

 For employee information and questions related to employment, please log in to your MyDal page, or visit the employee Remote Working site.

 In-person services have been temporarily suspended, but the Centre is still available remotely.
 To get in touch with the International Centre, please call 902-494-1566 or visit the International Centre website.

-The Dalhousie Physiotherapy Clinic within Dalplex remains open.
+The Dalhousie Physiotherapy Clinic within Dalplex is currently open for appointments.
 Please contact email@example.com or call 902-494-1502 for booking inquiries.

 For more information on research at Dalhousie, the status of labs, or resources for researchers, please consult the Research website.

 The Student Health & Wellness Centre in Halifax is open.
 In-person and telephone appointments with counsellors, physicians, nurses and the social worker are available for students and community patients.
 Book your appointment online or call 902-494-2171 to speak with a healthcare professional.

 Health Services in Truro is open, and appointments are available for students.
 Please consult the website for more information.
 To make an appointment, please contact firstname.lastname@example.org or email@example.com.

 In-person career services and advising have been temporarily suspended at the Bissett Student Success Centre (Halifax) and Student Success Centre (Truro).
 If you would like your resume/cover letter reviewed, please send them to firstname.lastname@example.org.
 For career advising, please call 902-494-3077 or email email@example.com.

 In-person services are temporarily suspended, but representatives are available by phone Monday to Friday, 10 a.m. to 2 p.m.
 (Atlantic), 1-902-494-3998 or email firstname.lastname@example.org